aral/ar.al-site/content/2019/01/05/hypha-spike-deployment-1/index.md

     {{<highlight bash>}}ssh indie@10.83.214.166{{</highlight>}}

+Here is a good article on [users and groups](https://serversforhackers.com/c/permissions-and-user-management).

 ## Thoughts/to-dos/questions

   * Since TLS setup with Let’s Encrypt depends on domain name propagation, it is the last thing we must do (and is thus outside the scope of this spike).